 “I don’t know what I would have done if I didn’t meet you,” said Dianna in a recent letter to Reconnect staff.
 “My life has changed so much.
 Thank you.”

-Thanks to support from the Australian Government, our Reconnect program in South Australia continues to support vulnerable young people like Dianna and break the cycle of homelessness.
+Thanks to support from our supporters and partners, our Reconnect program in South Australia continues to support vulnerable young people like Dianna and break the cycle of homelessness.

 *Names changed to protect the people we help

 Read about what we’ve been working on, our stance on important social issues and how you make a difference to vulnerable Australians' lives.